danwolff/wordpress_theme_phoenixblue_modified/README.md

 This is a slightly customized version of the "PhoenixBlue" Wordpress theme, an awesome old-school Wordpress theme.

-This theme is probably most recognizable for its longtime use on "one of the most popular language sites on the Internet", Language Log ([quote from per Wikipedia](https://en.wikipedia.org/wiki/Language_Log).
+This theme is probably most recognizable for its longtime use on "one of the most popular language sites on the Internet", Language Log (the [quote is from per Wikipedia](https://en.wikipedia.org/wiki/Language_Log)).

 If you have used any recent Wordpress versions, you might have noticed that the searchable theme selection lacks truly classic style themes.
 This is a great classic theme.
 Tt is added here so that it can be used where basic, usable Wordpress theming is needed.